gcallah/PropArgs/README.md

 #### Command Line
-Properties are defined through the command line through PyArgs formatting.
+Properties are defined through the command line through pyargs formatting. (more details to come)

 #### User
 The final stage is to ask the user questions for properties that have them. (i.e. the "question" field is nonnull) The